 Athens’ Gazi district has rapidly developed in recent years to become the city’s premier entertainment and cultural hub.
 The name Gazi means gas in Greek.

-A seemingly obscure district name.
-However, the name stems from the sprawling gas power plant that served the city up until 1984.
+This is a seemingly obscure name for one of Athens’ best neighbourhoods.
+But this stems from the sprawling gas power plant that served the city up until 1984.

 Psychiko predominantly consists of residential streets and offers not all that much to see aside from being an interesting place to take a walk if you have unlimited time in Athens.
 Conversely, Neo Psychiko is a great choice for an elegant evening out.

-Do you have any additional questions about Athens neighbourhoods or where to stay in Athens?
-I have been living in Pagrati for almost four years now.
+Do you have any additional questions about Athens neighborhoods or where to stay in Athens?
+I have been living in Pagrati for almost five years now.